 Let’s consider the case of uncompressed 4K video.
 To be considered 4K, each frame should be a minimum of 3840 x 1920 pixels.
 Each pixel requires 24 bits to represent its color, and for 30 frames a second, you would get:

 At 22 MB per second, a one minute video would be over 1.3GB in size.
 This would be an unusable amount of data generated from the camera for most people, and certainly not something that could be used on the internet.

 Fortunately, the cameras do some compression natively before storing it.
 For example, a Ricoh Theta V produces approximately 430MB of 4K video for each minute recorded, which is about one-third of the size of the raw footage.

 This is helpful for manipulating the files themselves, but it is still a very large file.
 Consider the bandwidth that would be required to view this file over the internet, keeping in mind:

 So, to stream that video smoothly, it would require a dedicated 70Mbit connection or a whole lot of time to download it.
 This is not something that can be done in most situations.

-Therefore, it's important to keep in mind there is a bit more to 360 filming than there is with standard filming.
-However, with just about anything, the most important lessons learned are those learned by doing, so get out there and start shooting today!
+As you can see, there is a bit more to 360 filming that there is with standard filming.
+But, as with just about anything, the most important lessons learned are those learned by doing, so get out there and start shooting today!